2022 RENO RODEO CHAMPIONSHIP DRILL TEAM COMPETITION

 All places first, second and third are final at the time of the awards.
-Due to

-	the pressing time schedule, any contested scores and/or complaints will be

-	assessed and will be used to improve next year’s competition.
-However, the

-	results of this competition are FINAL!
+Due to the pressing time schedule, any contested scores and/or complaints will be assessed and will be used to improve next year’s competition.
+However, the results of this competition are FINAL!

-	Entry Deadline: May 10, 2019.
+Entry Deadline: Friday, May 6, 2022.
 Please enter as early as possible.
-The Reno Rodeo

-	Association also requires that all teams be entered in the Parade Saturday, June
+The Reno Rodeo Association also requires that all teams be entered in the Saturday Parade, June 18, 2022.

-	22, 2019.
 Teams should enter only parade safe horses.

 Reno NV 89510

 RENO RODEOS 2022 CHAMPIONSHIP DRILL TEAM COMPETITION